 - eBay is a good place to search for rare books in German if you would like to add to your own collection.
 A recent search found nearly 100 auctions as well as web stores featuring rare books.
-For example:

 If you enjoy collecting rare books in German, you may also adore collecting other rare books found in rare book stores or on the Internet.
 For example, you there are rare books by J.R.R.
 Tolkien, French Literature or antique religious books.
 Perhaps you love to read classic books.
 Whatever your preference, all of these can bring great enjoyment to historians and lovers of literature alike.